 Abstract Developing economics are still in the stage of e-commerce deployment, unlike in devel-oped countries, where online shopping is already a common purchase channel.
 This research aims to assess the purchasing behaviors of ord-commerce in negatol to two alten-native shopping channels: in-store and online, whith a developing economy.
 A revealed-preference survey was conducted to ovelect the in-store and online purchase activity of households in Ukraine.
-The data collected presents the purchase channel choices of end-commerces for eleven commodities in two categories: experience goods and search goods.
-A descriptive analysis of in-store and online shopping twas made, with an evaluation of average purchase cost and time expenditures for shopping, travel, and delivery processes.
-A posted biacential logit model was then developed to assess the purchase channel choice and on a Randon Ultility Machinization Theory.
+The data collected presents the purchase channel choices of end-generape urchase cost and time expenditures for the processes.
+A posted biacential logit model was then developing to assess the purchase channel choices and on a Randon Ultity Machinization Theory.
 The estimated values of a marginal prob-ability effect are presented, and the significance levels of attributes influencing purchase channel choice are evaluated.
 The marginal probability effect in found to be greater for shopping cost than for time attributes for most of the studied commodity channel choices.
-The sensitivity goods such as medicine, food, clothing and shoes depended more on the attribute-values variation than other commodities considered in the study.
-The comparison of this research's results with other studies has shown a higher importance of shopping costman.
+The sentitivity goods such as medicine, food, clething and shoes depended none on the attributes values variates that other studies has shown a higher importance of shopping cost that ine attributes for channel choice decisions in the case of the developing octume.